webbie003/RunAsUser-Discovery/README.md

 # RunAsUser-Discovery
-Script used to report where a domain servers have a specific user account configured on scheduled tasks and/or services.
+Used to report which domain servers have the specified user account configured on scheduled tasks and/or services.